Chiral superconductivity from parent Chern band and its non-Abelian generalization: Generalization to composite fermion theory

 The phase diagram of Eq.~(\ref{eq:CF}) can be analyzed at the mean-field level.
-We first consider the non-superconducting phases.
+We first consider the nonpairing phases.
 This corresponds to $r>0$, where $\Phi$ is gapped and $\psi$ can be integrated out.
-The resulting topological part of the Lagragian reads
+The resulting topological part of the Lagrangian reads

 The topological data, including ground state degeneracy, Hall conductance, anyon charge and statistics can be extracted from the standard $K$-matrix theory~\cite{Wen1995}.
 We find that the Hall conductance is $\sigma_H=0$ or $\sigma_H=1$ for $m$ positive or negative, corresponding to a trivial or an integer quantum Hall (IQH) phase, respectively.
 Meanwhile, since the absolute value of the determinant of the $K$-matrix for Eq.~(\ref{eq:top}) equals to one, neither of the two phases are topological ordered due to the trivial ground state degeneracy.
-Thus the $\sigma_H=1$ ($\sigma_H = 0$) phase is topological equivalent to the QAH crystal (gapped BEC) phase in the phase diagram Fig.~[\ref{Picture1}.(a)].
+Thus the $\sigma_H=1$ ($\sigma_H = 0$) phase is topological equivalent to the AHC (gapped BEC) phase in the phase diagram Fig.~[\ref{PictureS1}].
 Though the gapped BEC phase exhibits superconductivity while in the $\sigma_H=0$ phase the composite fermion does not pair, these two phases are topological equivalent as discussed in the study of proximity effect~\cite{Fu2008,ZhangRMP}.

-When $r<0$, $\Phi$ is condensed, driving the system into superconducting phase for the composite fermion $\psi$.
+When $r<0$, $\Phi$ is condensed, driving the system into pairing phase for the composite fermion $\psi$.
 Correspondingly, the $U(1)$ gauge field $a$ is Higgsed to $\mathbb{Z}_2$.
-The pairing potential ensures $\psi$ to remain gapped regardless the sign of $m$, as long as $|m|<|\lambda\left<\Phi\right>|$.
+The pairing potential ensures $\psi$ to remain gapped regardless of the sign of $m$, as long as $|m|<|\lambda\left<\Phi\right>|$.
 Thus, integrating out $\psi$ naively yields the effective Lagrangian